eCommerce Marketing Strategy: 33 Immediately-Actionable Ideas for 2025

 Holidays scream shopping.
 This is the time when shoppers start hunting for the best deals.

-Shoot an email that reminds them of the holidays or event, including your discount offer or any service that you’re offering, show your products and ask them to start shopping right away.
+Shoot an email that reminds them of the holidays or event, including your discount offer or any service that you’re offering, show your products, and ask them to start shopping right away.

-The challenge of cart abandonment is not new to us – and nor are the efforts to recover them.
+The challenge of cart abandonment is not new to us – nor are the efforts to recover them.

 What can you do differently to have a slightly better chance of recovering them?